-This research was funded in part by a Mitacs Globalink Research Award to Martha Schwarz; SSHRC grants #435-2017-092 to Morgan Sonderegger and #435-2015-0490 to Heather Goad and Lydia White; and FRQSC grants #183356 to Morgan Sonderegger and #430-2014-00018 to Lydia White, Heather Goad, and colleagues.
-We are grateful for comments from audiences at Manchester Phonology Meeting 25, the Annual Meeting on Phonology 2017, and three anonymous reviewers.
+This research was funded in part by a Mitacs Globalink Research Award to M. Schwarz; SSHRC grants #435-2017-092 to M. Sonderegger and #435-2015-0490 to HG and L. White; and FRQSC grants #183356 to M. Sonderegger and #430-2014-00018 to L. White, Heather Goad, and colleagues.
+We are grateful for comments from audiences at Manchester Phonology Meeting 25 and the Annual Meeting on Phonology 2017.
 We especially thank Shrijana Chhetri, Samar Sinha, the Nepali Department at Sikkim University, and its students for their participation and the facilities that allowed us to collect this data.